sverweij/dependency-cruiser/doc/faq.md

 For `.svelte` single file components it uses the `svelte` (version 3.x)

 - which will be in your module dependencies if you're developing with Svelte.
-- because of how svelt works, all `.svelte` files depend on `"svelte/internal"`.
+- because of how svelte works, all `.svelte` files depend on `"svelte/internal"`.
   If that turns out to be too noisy, you can configure dependency-cruiser to ignore it (either in the config file or with a command-line param)